Configuring Streaming Reading of Spark Driver Execution Results

 Indicates whether to save result data to HDFS instead of the memory.

-Advantages: The query result is stored in HDFS.
-Therefore, JDBCServer OOM does not occur.
+Advantages: The query result is stored on HDFS.
+Therefore, JDBCServer OOM errors do not occur.

 Disadvantages: The query is slow.